“Cool” test: How to tell if your dog is too cold

 - Loss of consciousness

-For more on keeping your pet safe in the winter, check out these blogs:
+For more on keeping your companion animal safe in the winter, check out these blogs: